hackorama/hermosa/design/README.md

 > Auth services will be either an internal service inside the cluster or an external service (Okta, LDAP).
 These will be centrally integrated with API gateway.

-## High level design principles

-- Stateless shared-nothing horizontal scaling app servers
-- Break services based on single responsibility and using the appropriate data system
-  - Cart/Session using Redis, Order processing with PostgreSQL, Comments/Review using MongoDB etc.
-- Load balanced ingress to REST API services used by mobile app and nodejs servers
-- Web frontend will also be served by horizontally scaled nodjs servers through load balancer
-- Distributed datastores should be selected and configured for easy cluster extension and node failure toleration
-- Service mesh and api gateway for service discoverability and centralized API entrypoint and management
-- Performance (latency, concurrency) consideration when designing apps and systems architecture
-  - Reactive event driven design where applicable for concurrency
-  - Queuing, caching, batching for distributed processing
-  - Rate limit, Circuit breaker retries, queueing to avoid cascading failures
-  - Regular Load, scalability tests to track performance regressions
-  - Compression, batching for networking optimizations
-  - CDN edge caches to offload static assets and caching policies
-- Prefer mature and active technology over very new technology stack that may not get adoption
-  - If trying out new technology make it easily swappable using an adapter/plugin layer
-  - Try to leverage newer infra tooling outside the application code, especially on evolving ecosystem like k8s
-- Deployment strategies for HA, Failover, Disaster Recovery using geo separated multi-region DC's
-- Strong CI/CD deployment quick code change to fully tested deployed cluster
-- Along with features, keep focus on non-functional logging, observability, scaling etc.
-- Deployment separation of platform infrastructure that could be shared by multiple application
-- Application deployment isolation using namespaces and grouping using pods
-- Security must be baked in from design, development to deployment
-  - Leverage automated security scanning tools as part of CI/CD

 ### Technology stack

-example-system-stack.png

 ![Example System Stack](example-system-stack.png)